youyou603/HADashboard/README.md

 Download **HADashboard.apk** from the Releases section and install it on your Android device.

 ### 2. Connection and Permissions
 1. Open HADashboard.
-2. The app will automatically prompt you to enable **Device Administrator** and **Modify System Settings**.
-Grant these when asked to enable hardware controls.
+2. The app will prompt you to enable **Device Administrator** and **Modify System Settings**.
+Grant these to enable hardware and screen controls.
-3. Complete the setup screen to choose between ESPHome (default) or MQTT.
+3. Choose between ESPHome (default) or MQTT on the setup screen.
 4.  **If using ESPHome:** Go to Home Assistant > Settings > Devices & Services.
 Click **Configure** on the discovered HADashboard notification.
 5.  **If using MQTT:** Enter your broker details manually in the app setup screen.

+### 3. Adjusting the Layout
+After adding the device to Home Assistant, use the **Zoom In** and **Zoom Out** button entities to scale the dashboard to your liking.
+The zoom level is saved locally on the device and persists after reboots.

 ## Development

 To build from source:
 1. Open the project in Android Studio.
+2. Ensure the Protobuf dependencies are synced for ESPHome API support.
-2. Build via Build > Build APK(s).
+3. Build via **Build > Build APK(s)**.

+---
+*Created by Twan Jaarsveld*